 - Feelings of emptiness or worthlessness

 - Thoughts of suicide and self-harm

 - A tendency to alternate between idealizing and vilifying others

 Treatment for Borderline Personality Disorder

-At Lucida, a multidisciplinary team of doctoral and master’s level clinicians with specialized training and experience in diagnosing and treating BPD performs a comprehensive assessment and develops an individualized treatment plan.
+At Lucida, a multidisciplinary team of licensed and specially trained clinicians with experience in diagnosing and treating BPD performs a comprehensive assessment and develops an individualized treatment plan.
 Our therapists apply a blend of traditional and complementary therapies that have been found especially effective in the treatment of BPD, including dialectical behavior therapy (DBT) and cognitive-behavioral approaches designed to address self-defeating thoughts and behaviors and teach emotional coping skills.